 In an era of climate urgency, housing stress and deepening inequality, the way our banks are structured matters more than ever.
-Customer-owned banking removes some of the barriers to long-term, values-driven action, and it may be the model the world needs the most right now.
+Customer-owned banking can remove some of the barriers to long-term, values-driven action, and it offers a model for business that benefits people and the planet.

 Key takeaways